yahya-tamur/fib/README.md

 It was way simpler than I thought it would be, but I guess you do have to do all n pairwise additions to add and all n^2 operations to multiply.

-The long\_fib is a little different than the pseudocode here to account for the way the functions in big\_number work.
+long\_fib is a little different than the pseudocode here to account for the way the functions in big\_number work.
 It looks a lot like assembly code, which I thought was cool.